-The Impact of Dropping out on Financial Aid
+The Impact of College Drop-Out on Financial Aid

 Students and Parents May Be Responsible for Repayment